oneapi-src/oneDNN/source/programming_model.rst

 Engine
 ------

-Dnnl::graph::engine represents a device and its context.
+`dnnl::graph::engine` represents a device and its context.
 Compiled partitions are associated with engines.
 A compiled partition should only access the tensor which is associated to the same device and context, no matter the tensor is produced by a compiled partition or created directly by the user.